 - Let the steak rest for 15 minutes before slicing.

-- Other ideas for stuffing: Olive tapenade Pesto and provolone cheese Mushrooms, onions and peppers
+- Other ideas for stuffing: Olive tapenade Pesto and provolone cheese or mushrooms, onions and peppers